RaviTambade/dotnetnihilentngdev/Notes/day11.md

-Seventeen years… that’s a long time with Microsoft .NET, isn’t it?
+Twenty Seven years… that’s a long time with Microsoft .NET, isn’t it?
 Before 2016, our world was dominated by the **ASP.NET Framework**.

 Back then, Microsoft gave us a toolkit called **Web Forms**.
 We wrote **.aspx** files for pages, **.ascx** for user controls, **.asmx** for web services.
 It was magical for its time.
 You dragged and dropped controls, double-clicked, wrote some C# code behind, and voilà!
 A webpage was running.